 Relationship to ATIS-1000087

 ATIS-1000087 [Ref 4] describes an initial mechanism to enable cross-border SHAKEN with a focus on countries with similar legal and regulatory environments.
-It describes how countries that fully trust each other can fully merge their “Trusted STI-CA” lists.
+It suggests how countries that fully trust each other can fully merge their “Trusted STI-CA” lists.
 The mechanism described in this report is intended to address the more general case with varying levels of trust.
 Although the mechanism in this report can be used in all cases, it does not necessarily have to be used in all cases.
 This approach can co-exist with ATIS-1000087 [Ref 4] and the STI-GA/PA can decide, on a country-by-country basis, which mechanism it will use.

 Compatible Implementations

-This Technical Report assumes the only changes required to allow for call verification between the countries are by the STI-PAs in each country.
+This Technical Report proposes the only changes required to allow for call verification between the countries are by the STI-PAs in each country.
 It assumes that each country has implemented compatible SHAKEN internetwork signaling and that any updates to the internetwork signaling would be coordinated between the countries involved.